jannecederberg/jannecederberg.github.io/_posts/2015-07-01-is-your-job-over.md

 ## What if my job is replaced by a (ro)bot?

-For example in the transportation industry, [BIG changes are about to happen][trucks].

 In case you're currently studying, maybe evaluate your chosen field from the above point of view.